informalsystems/hermes/docs/architecture/adr-011-light-client-crates-extraction.md

 * Extract the light client implementations into separate crates.
 * Update all workspace crates to use new API.

+A long-lived branch may be used to not block development on the modules code in the meantime.

 ## Status

 Proposed